Eterea/blender/docs/tips.md

 And in fact, pure R, G or B colors look much more realistic using Filmic than AgX (with the latter they become more “pastel”).

-### Reload all textures

-“Force” and reload all textures Press Alt+R with the mouse cursor over the Shader Editor and Blender will re-load all the textures.

 ### To copy material on active object to all selected

 Select objects, keep one active, the one with the material you want to copy from;